The Puppet Master

 Hello guys, today's tutorial is a super fun throwback to one of my older images.

-After we have our image all cleaned up, we’re going to go into our camera RAW filter and sharpen our image.
+After we have our image cleaned up, we will go into our camera RAW filter and sharpen our image.
 After that, we're going to play around with our color tones and luminance, finishing off with our vignetting.
-To see exactly how I edited this image, you can access the full tutorial, and many more like it, through my premium membership.
+You can access the complete tutorial, and many more like it through my premium membership to see exactly how I edited this image.

 Now we get to go in and adjust the brightness and contrast of our little puppet so that he looks more fitting for our final image.
-Then we go in and duplicate the image and play with its curves to turn it into a shadow for our puppet.
+Then we go in and duplicate the appearance and play with its curves to turn it into a shadow for our puppet.

 I add a curves layer to bring down the brightness of our background and parts of our subject.
 Then, we mask the layer and brush it on where we want to see it.
 We can then add in our background, blending and masking it in to warms up our image without over saturating.

 Now it's time to focus on the extra details using our dodge and burn tool to create contrast and highlight the elements we want to pop.
 Finally, I finished with a film stock that gave me the tone and brightness I wanted, making sure to mask the areas I didn't want to be impacted.

 That wraps up our tutorial, and I hope you enjoyed it!
 Check out the full tutorial with my premium membership if you want a walk-through of all the steps taken to get to our final image.

 If you are a beginner and wonder if the premium membership is suitable for you, I invite you to follow the free fall tutorials.
 It is a lot of fun and designed for beginner to advanced users.